There have been big health insurance changes as a result of the Affordable Care Act.

-Thus far, however, I have not personally been impacted by any major changes to my personal health insurance or care as a result of the Patient Protection and Affordable Care Act (PPACA), aka “Obamacare”.
-No premium or other cost increases or decreases.
+Thus far, I have not personally been majorly impacted by any major changes as a result of the ACA, aka “Obamacare”.
+Only minimal premium increases from one year to the next.
 And no loss or increase of benefits.

 There is one exception: free birth control.
 And by free, I mean no-charge and no co-pay.

-For my wife and I, the immediate impact is $21.67 per month, or $254 annually in HSA savings.
+For my wife and I, the immediate impact of free birth control was $21.67 per month, or $254 annually in HSA savings.
 Nothing to scoff at, considering that this equates to more annual savings than what we pay for two $250k life insurance policies!

 And it was really as simple as her going in to pick up her latest prescription and seeing $0 pop-up on the cash register display, signing for it, and walking out.

-Free birth control is not the only change this year, however.
+Free birth control is not the only change, however.

 More than Just Free Birth Control

-If you remember back to a previous post in August of last year, 8 female preventative health care benefits were added to insurance plans at no additional charge, under PPACA.
+If you remember back to a previous post, 8 female preventative health care benefits were added to insurance plans at no additional charge, under the ACA.

-The 8 new covered services joined 14 previous women’s preventative care services, 16 for all adults, and 27 services for children that previously kicked in back in 2010.
+The 8 added covered services joined 14 previous women’s preventative care services, 16 for all adults, and 27 services for children that previously kicked in.

 But, free birth control is not yet available for everyone…